assistance

 The Panel A is composed of law firms with international expertise.
 Panel A is divided into five distinct lots, each of which covers expertise in a specific sector of intervention of the ALSF.
 The lots are the following:

-• Lot 1 - Sovereign debt management, litigation and arbitration
+• Lot 1 - Sovereign finance

-• Lot 3 - Energy / Power sector
+• Lot 3 - Energy

 • Lot 4 - Investment agreements, and related commercial and business transactions

-• Lot 5 - PPPs and concession agreements
+• Lot 5 - Infrastructure PPPs

 The law firms constituting Panel A can only provide services for projects under the lot(s) for which they have been pre-selected.